 Flavor Variations for Truffles

-- use about 1 1/2 cups pulsed freeze dried raspberries added to the batter to make popular raspberry chocolate truffles.
+- Use about 1 1/2 cups of pulsed freeze-dried raspberries added to the batter to make popular raspberry chocolate truffles.
 And then dip them in white chocolate for white chocolate raspberry truffles.

-- sprinkle finely chopped nuts such as pecans, walnuts, pistachio, or macadamia nuts over the top of the coating mixture or mix in a 1/4 to 1/3 cup in the truffle ‘batter’ mixture.
+- Sprinkle finely chopped nuts such as pecans, walnuts, pistachios, or macadamia nuts over the top of the coating mixture or mix in a 1/4 to 1/3 cup in the truffle ‘batter’ mixture.

 - feeling fruit?
 Orange zest or lemon zest are nice additions.